Above: Chavín Plaza Mayor, from North-East.

 Jyri Huopaniemi is Director of the Media Laboratory in Nokia Research Center.
 Jyri studied acoustics and audio signal processing, multimedia and information technology at Helsinki University of Technology (HUT), and received his M.Sc., Lic.
 Tech., and Doctor of Science in Technology degrees in electrical and communications engineering in 1995, 1997, and 1999, respectively.
 His doctoral thesis was on the topic of of virtual acoustics and 3-D audio.
 Dr. Huopaniemi worked as a research scientist and group manager at the Laboratory of Acoustics and Audio Signal Processing of the HUT from 1993 until 1997.
 During 1998 he was a visiting scholar at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
 Since 1998 he has been with Nokia Research Center in Helsinki, Finland.
 Prior to his current role at Nokia, he was Head of Strategic Research at Nokia Research Center, responsible for strategic research in multimedia, applications, services and software platforms.
 He was appointed Docent (Adjunct Professor) of Audio Technology and Software at Helsinki University of Technology as of July 1, 2003, and continues to lecture on courses related to audio and multimedia signal processing and software.

-Cobi van Tonder is a South African born composer, media artist and lecturer, currently pursuing a PhD Digital Arts and Humanities, Trinity College, Dublin, Ireland.
+Cobi van Tonder is a South African born composer, media artist and lecturer, who followed her Stanford MFA with a PhD in Digital Arts and Humanities, from Trinity College, Dublin, Ireland.
 Music, sound art and inter-media works revolve around sound perception, multi-channel computer-generated composition, networked sound, acoustic studies, tools and methods for the control of spatiality in sound.
 The recursive theme in works are how they create, challenge and reinvent conceptions of the audio-physical experience of spaces and objects whilst maintaining a sense of mystery and beauty.

 Van Tonder has also produced commercially for cinema, television, radio, and mobile media before commencing academic studies at a later age.
 She completed a MFA Art Practice degree at Stanford, USA; a BHons in Music in History and Society (Musicology) at the University of the Witwatersrand, Johannesburg, South Africa, a Jazz Diploma majoring in Film music and Jazz Piano at the Technikon of Pretoria, South Africa.
 Her work has been performed and showed in New York, London, San Jose, San Francisco, Seoul, Stuttgart, Berlin, Ogaki, Toronto, South Africa and Antarctica.

-Leila Takayama is a HumanRobot Interaction researcher at Willow Garage (Menlo Park), who graduated with her PhD from Stanford University's CHIMe (Communication between Humans and Interactive Media) Lab, advised by Professor Clifford Nass.
+Leila Takayama is Acting Associate Professor of Psychology at UC Santa Cruz.
+During her collaboration on Chavín archaeological acoustics, she was a HumanRobot Interaction researcher formerly at Willow Garage (Menlo Park), who graduated with her PhD from Stanford University's CHIMe (Communication between Humans and Interactive Media) Lab, advised by Professor Clifford Nass.
 Her dissertation work investigated the psychological effects of the spatial location of projected voices.
 She has worked at Palo Alto Research Center (PARC) as a research assistant, interned at IBM Almaden Research Center, was a researcher at Nokia Research Center, and has done research while at University of California, Berkeley, in the Group for User Interface Research (GUIR) in Computer Science.
 Her research interests include humancomputer interaction, humanrobot interaction, embodied cognition, and the psychological implications of mediatized sound.

 Katherine J. Murray earned her PhD from the Department of Communication at Stanford University where she served as a graduate research assistant in the CHIMe (Communication between Humans and Interactive Media) Lab.
 Working with Professor Cliff Nass, Kat's primary research focused on humans' facility with and reactions to new interface paradigms.
 For several years she has worked with the User Experience Research team at eBay, Inc. She is a graduate, with highest honors and special honors, of the Plan II Honors program at The University of Texas at Austin and holds an MA in Communication, Culture, and Technology from Georgetown University where her thesis received distinction.
 Her research interests include human-computer interaction, particularly mediated transaction behaviors and information-seeking behaviors.